6 reasons why this local, Christian school is a must see!

 So here’s the deal.
 There are some great options when it comes to private Christian schools in the Treasure Valley, and there are a lot of families thriving at those schools.
 And that’s so great!

-But this article is NOT for those families.
+But this letter is NOT for those families.

 If you love your kid’s school and they do too, or you homeschool and it’s still the perfect fit, then stop reading now.
 Just stop.
 Click away.
 Absolutely nothing for you to see here.
 You need to stay put where you are, keep enjoying all of the goodness you and your kids experience each day, and go run and frolic in the potato fields.